hoxxep/rapidhash/README.md

 - `default`: `std`
 - `std`: Enables the `RapidHashMap` and `RapidHashSet` helper types, and lets `RandomState` and `GlobalState` seed their secrets from the standard library's secure RNG (rather than ASLR alone) and initialize slightly faster via a thread-local seed counter.
 Disabling it keeps the crate `no_std`, but seeding then falls back to weaker ASLR-based entropy.
-- `getrandom`: Seeds the `RandomState` and `GlobalState` secrets from OS/platform entropy via the [getrandom](https://docs.rs/getrandom) crate v0.4, without requiring `std`.
+- `getrandom_04`: Seeds the `RandomState` and `GlobalState` secrets from OS/platform entropy via the [getrandom](https://docs.rs/getrandom) crate v0.4, without requiring `std`.
 This is the only way to get HashDoS resistance on targets with no ambient entropy or ASLR, such as `wasm32-unknown-unknown` in the browser (which additionally requires enabling getrandom's `wasm_js` backend from the top-level binary crate).
+- `getrandom_03`: The same as `getrandom_04`, but using getrandom v0.3.
-- `rand`: **Deprecated.** Now an alias for `std` + `getrandom`, and will be removed in a future major version.
+- `rand`: **Deprecated.** Now an alias for `std` + `getrandom_03`, and will be removed in a future major version. getrandom v0.3 is chosen to preserve the MSRV 1.71.
 - `rng`: Enables `RapidRng`, a fast, non-cryptographic PRNG based on rapidrng.
 Includes the `rand_core` crate dependency.
 - `unsafe`: Uses unsafe pointer arithmetic to skip some unnecessary bounds checks for a small 3-4% performance improvement.
 - `nightly`: Enable nightly-only features for even faster hashing, such as overriding `Hasher::write_str` and likely hints.